cies/tumbleweed-setup/README.md

 ## Running the installer

+To boot from the USB drive you need to get into the "BIOS' boot menu".
+Usually you need to pres `F2` or `F12` or `Esc` or `Del` repeatedly after the computer was switched on.

+For the [Dell Latitude 7420](./device-specific/dell-latitude-7420.md) it is a bit harder to boot from USB; follow the link for more info.

 When installing (by booting from the just created USB drive) choose these options:

 * Keyboard layout variant: US